Marklogic-retired/marklogic-data-hub/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Rebase the branch with upstream
 - [ ] Squashed all commits into a single commit
 - [ ] Added Tests
-- [ ] Ran cypress tests on firefox locally
+- [ ] Ran newly added/edited cypress tests on Firefox locally

 - ##### Reviewer: